 Strategy meeting: 60 to 90 minutes

 Set a specific amount of time for each agenda item and hold the facilitator responsible for making sure each topic does not go over the amount of time it is allotted.
 End the meeting when your goals have been achieved.
+Consider using a timer.

 Step Five: End Meetings with Action Steps